 I am the Design director.
 To our clients, this means that I’m their Single Point Of Contact during the creative process.
-At first, I lead their digital transformation by framing their value proposition and audience, and later by designing from concept to delivery.
+First, I facilitate ideation workshops with stakeholders to frame the service’s value proposition and target audience, and next I design, from concept to delivery.

 As a leader, my role is to facilitate a smooth design process.
 I don’t ideate from an ivory tower.
-Instead, I eagerly join teams in the trenches to foster collaboration and motivate people to produce their best work.
+Instead, I eagerly join my teams in the trenches to foster collaboration and motivate people to produce their best work.